-Teach Plus Indiana offers two Teaching Policy Fellowships to highly-effective teachers in the state.
-Both the local Indianapolis and the statewide Indiana Fellowship are highly selective leadership opportunities for outstanding teachers looking to deepen their knowledge of education policy and gain a voice in decisions that affect Indiana’s students and the teaching profession.
+Teach Plus Indiana offers Teaching Policy Fellowship to highly-effective teachers in the state.
+This statewide Fellowship is a highly selective leadership opportunity for outstanding teachers looking to deepen their knowledge of education policy and gain a voice in decisions that affect Indiana’s students and the teaching profession.

 - Education policy as a lever for student success

 - Advocacy, including op-ed writing, testifying, and speaking with elected officials in Indiana and members of the media

 - Current and relevant issues in education policy

 - Teachers as political leaders